-Then on TV earlier this week I saw Lorenzo Quinn’s monstrous white hands being transported slowly and carefully up the Grand Canal and under the Rialto Bridge, one of the most impressive and disturbing exhibits in the Biennale.
-They were on their way to be installed on the front facade of Ca’Sagredo.
-This salmon pink palace is one of the most distinctive and typically Venetian palaces on the Grand Canal.
+Then on TV a few weeks later I saw Lorenzo Quinn’s monstrous white hands being transported slowly and carefully up the Grand Canal and under the Rialto Bridge.
+Amazingly, Lorenzo Quinn’s incredible ‘Le Mani’ sculpture had immediately upstaged Damien Hirst’s multi-million euro exhibition.
+‘Le Mani’ were installed on the front facade of Ca’Sagredo.
+A charming, salmon-pink palace which is one of the most distinctive and typically Venetian palaces on the Grand Canal.
 It stands next door to the white marble palace of Ca’ d’Oro and opposite the Venetian fish market.
-From now until November every visitor on the Grand Canal will see Lorenzo Quinn’s impressive and thought provoking hands.
+The positioning of the sculpture was brilliant.
+Every visitor travelling along the Grand Canal saw Lorenzo Quinn’s impressive and thought provoking hands.
 His installation is called ‘Support’.
-In a recent interview on Italian TV Quinn explained that his intention is to encourage support and protection of our beautiful environment, in the face of threat from climate change.
-He acknowledges that Venice is a unique and beautiful city, that must be honoured and respected to maintain its delicate relationship with the waters of the lagoon.
+In a recent interview on Italian TV Quinn explained that his intention was to encourage support and protection of our beautiful environment, in the face of threat from climate change.
+He acknowledged that Venice is a unique and beautiful city, that must be honoured and respected to maintain its delicate relationship with the waters of the lagoon.
 The white hands with fingers slightly curved push against the stone of the palace.
 These hands are supporting the palace and symbolically supporting the city of Venice against the rising waters of the Adriatic Sea.
 Perfect timing for a magnificently executed art work.

 The idea of a sculpture at Ca’Sagredo came from the enigmatic director of the hotel Lorenza Lain.
-Herself a native Venetian, and passionate about Venetian heritage and culture, Lorenza suggested to Lorenzo Quinn that he prepare something for the Biennale to be displayed at the hotel just about a year ago.
+Herself a native Venetian, she is passionate about Venetian heritage and culture, Lorenza suggested to Lorenzo Quinn that he prepare something for the Biennale to be displayed at the hotel just about two years ago.
 Lorenzo Quinn was having dinner at Ca’Sagredo at the time and immediately began to think about Venice and a piece of work that would fit the city.
 Venice has a truly unique relationship between land and sea.
 Lorenzo used this interesting juxtaposition between land and sea to create a powerful and disturbing sculpture.
 A piece of work that demands the attention of the passer-by.

 The position of these death-like white hands against the warmth of the stones of Ca’Sagredo creates a powerful contrast.
 The hands are helping, assisting, supporting the mellow stones of this historic palace.
 The hands encourage the stones to keep on being solid and firm providing a foundation for all that is yet to come.
 Even better the hands are visible to all, every person making their way along the Grand Canal can see the hands just on the left before you reach the Rialto Bridge, if you are heading towards San Marco.
 The exhibit is part of the waters of the Grand Canal and free to be viewed by all.
 A very democratic approach to art.
 The result of Lorenzo’s creativity is for all to see.